rbmk-project/rbmk-project.github.io/docs/design/dd-000-dnscore.md

 `dnscore` is a Go library designed for performing DNS measurements.
 Its high-level API, `*dnscore.Resolver`, is compatible with `*net.Resolver`.
-Its low-level API, `*dnscore.Transport`, provides granular control over performing DNS queries using specific protocols (including UDP, TCP, TLS, and HTTPS).
+Its low-level API, `*dnscore.Transport`, provides granular control over performing DNS queries using specific protocols (including UDP, TCP, TLS, HTTPS, and QUIC).

 ## Architecture